andrey-pavlenko/svelte-components/components/glob-notify/src/lib/README.md

-# Component for notifications globally for the entire application [Demo](https://andrey-pavlenko.github.io/svelte-components/#/glob-notify)
+# Component for notifications globally for the entire application [Docs & Demo](https://andrey-pavlenko.github.io/svelte-components/#/glob-notify)

+- no dependencies
 - no inline styles
 - one instance for the entire application
 - with custom notification transition